rubocode/frontier.nvim/doc/design/strategy.md

 was for the ability to navigate the jungle successfully and deliver simplicity for our users.
 After a while, you long for elegance, simplicity and stability, not speed.
-Efficiency is a deep subject.
+Efficiency and productivity are deep subjects.
 Your environment influences you in unimaginable ways!
 Did I mention that _Swift_ was written in _C++_?